Who Framed Roger Rabbit (1989 video game): Jessica Rabbit's phone number

 One of the Los Angeles locations that the player can visit is the Ink and Paint Club, where Roger's wife Jessica is performing.
 She offers hints as to where to find pieces of the will, and a real telephone number can be found by searching the tables.
 When the game was originally released, players could call the toll free number and hear a recorded message from Jessica giving additional tips on gameplay (particularly on how to distract enemies with specific items).
 The hotline was disconnected less than a year after the game's release and has since been reassigned multiple times (including at one point being a sex hotline).
-The original recording is no longer available, and is now considered a piece of lost media.

 Plot

 The game takes place in Los Angeles in 1947, and loosely follows the same plot of the movie it is based on.

 Roger Rabbit has been wrongly accused of murdering Marvin Acme, and it is up to Private Detective Eddie Valiant to prove his innocence.
 Starting in Eddie's office, the two go off in search of clues across the city.
 While on their search, the two encounter many hazards but with the help of Jessica and others met along the way, Eddie locates all four pieces of the Acme will and clears Roger's name.

 Before his job is complete, Eddie heads off to Toontown to confront Judge Doom, a corrupt politician who uses a chemical known as "Dip" to kill Toons.
 Eddie finds Doom in a warehouse, attempting to lower a captured Roger and Jessica into the Dip.
 Eddie fights Doom, and eventually manages to knock him out (and revealing Doom is also a Toon).
 Eddie in turn takes the Dip and uses it to kill Doom and rescues Roger and Jessica.